Jump to accessibility statement Skip to content

 Senior Lecturer in Social Work

-I qualified with an MA in Social Work in 2006, and then practiced in statutory social work with adults for over 12 years.
-My specialist areas of practice were work with people with physical impairments or long term health needs, particularly those with neurological conditions or acquired brain injury.
+I qualified with an MA in Social Work in 2006 and practiced in statutory social work with adults for over 12 years.
+My specialist areas of practice were working with people with physical impairments or long-term health needs, particularly those with neurological conditions or acquired brain injury.

 I have been a practice educator since 2012, and I joined the University of Sunderland in 2019, to primarily teach on MA Social Work.

-My current areas of interest are: multidisciplinary working and social workers within the NHS; mental capacity and acquired brain injury; Mental Capacity Act 2005 and Care Act 2014; safeguarding adults, self-neglect and the Court of protection; and communication skills.
+My current areas of interest are: multidisciplinary working and social workers within the NHS, mental capacity and acquired brain injury, Mental Capacity Act 2005 and Care Act 2014, and practice research skills.

 I am a Senior Fellow of Advance HE, having achieved this in 2022.